 One of our specialties is super miniaturization technology, which we utilized to develop the world's smallest lens module.
 While it is a challenge to simultaneously realize both a small size and good picture quality performance in a lens module, we were able to achieve this by developing a new image sensor and optimizing the lens design.
 We hope that many people will be able to try this super-small lens module in wearable devices and also various other small mobile devices.
 Please consider using the IU233N2-Z/IU233N5-Z lens module.

-This product can be purchased via the Chip One Stop, Inc. website.
+This product can be purchased via the Chip One Stop, Inc. and Switch Science, Inc. website.

 Click the button below to go from this website to an external website operated by each company.